About our luthier Chad Gerbe

 Pursuit of Excellence

 Then in 2016 I moved to Nashville TN and spent four years working at Glaser Instruments.
 Joe Glaser is an internationally recognized luthier, inventor, and entrepreneur known especially for the Glaser Bender, the most minimally invasive B-bender on the market.
 There I worked with Joe and his renowned team of guitar repair technicians serving the most high profile music artists in the nation in one of the busiest and most highly respected guitar repair shops in the world.
-Here I specialized in vintage acoustic guitar structural work and performed repairs on thousands of some of the finest and most collectible acoustic guitars on the planet.
+Here I specialized in vintage acoustic guitar structural work and performed repairs on thousands of some of the finest and most collectible fretted instruments on the planet.

 Other Work History